 Where is the fuel filter on a 1999 Lexus RX300?

-The fuel filter on a 1999 Lexus RX300 is typically located underneath the vehicle, near the rear passenger-side wheel well.
-The fuel filter is responsible for removing impurities and contaminants from the fuel before it reaches the engine, helping to ensure optimal performance and fuel efficiency.
+The fuel filter on a 1999 Lexus RX300 is typically located underneath the vehicle, near the fuel tank.
+It is responsible for removing impurities and contaminants from the fuel before it reaches the engine, helping to ensure efficient and reliable performance.

 How do I know if my fuel filter needs to be changed?